Quality Improvement Plan Narrative: The Perley and Rideau Veterans' Health Centre, 2017-2018

 Partnership between The Perley Rideau Veterans’ Health Centre, The Ottawa Hospital and the Champlain CCAC to establish a Sub-Acute unit for care of the Frail Elderly (SAFE collaborative)

 S.A.F.E is focused on providing restorative, frailty informed care to seniors following an acute hospital stay to enable their timely and safe return to the community.
 The proposed program includes intense collaboration between an acute care hospital and long-term care home, with the hospital providing enhanced diagnostic (lab and medical imaging) and physician support in a long-term care setting.
 These supports would be available to both short-stay sub-acute patients and long-stay residents, with a focus on building capacity and improving continuity of care for frail seniors.
-If successful, this initiative will minimize the risk of hospital-acquired complications for residents, improve resident quality of life, decrease ED wait times and provide cost savings for the health care system and residents/families.
+If successful, this initiative will decrease the risk of extended hospitalization for frail patients (ALC), minimize the risk of hospital-acquired complications, improve resident quality of life, decrease ED wait times and provide cost savings for the health care system and patients/families.

 Expansion of the Seniors’ Village

 The Seniors’ Village at Perley Rideau continues to grow and evolve with a goal of integrated services for seniors that will meet the majority of their health and social needs.
 In 2015, several primary care physicians working in the long-term care home began offering house call medical services to tenants on our campus.
 A dermatology clinic also opened.
-In 2016, Perley Rideau is planning to open a comprehensive primary care clinic, in partnership with the University of Ottawa Health Service, to meet the needs of both our Seniors’ Village residents and members of the broader community.
+In 2016, Perley Rideau continued to work in partnership with the University of Ottawa Health Service, to open a comprehensive primary care clinic to meet the needs of both our Seniors’ Village residents and members of the broader community.
+Perley Rideau also initiated a formal partnership with the University of Ottawa’s Faculty of Health Sciences to launch an interprofessional health clinic and research institute.
+It is anticipated that the primary care and interprofessional clinics will be operational in 2017.

 Clinicians, leaders and staff have been engaged throughout the development of the QIP and continue to be engaged in its implementation.
 QIP teams are comprised of inter-professional staff working at the point of care, with support from leaders and a quality improvement consultant.
 Performance data and improvement work are regularly shared during town halls, staff meetings for both registered and non-registered staff, Medical Advisory Committee, working committees, and leadership meetings.
 Performance data are also posted on resident care units and updates provided in our newsletter.

-During the development of the QIP, staff and leaders were asked to identify priorities for improvement and feedback was solicited regarding proposed change ideas.
+During the initial development and subsequent updates of the QIP, staff and leaders were asked to identify priorities for improvement and feedback was solicited regarding proposed change ideas.
 QIP teams with support from leadership, set targets based on a review of internal and provincial data, benchmarks (if available), and an understanding of the potential for improvement (based on current practice and best practice).

 The entire management team and Board of Directors reviews quality performance quarterly, including the status of key QI initiatives.
 Each QIP team presents an in-depth review of their work annually to the Board of Directors Quality and Safety Committee.